jaidTw/ngs_discord_weather_bot/README.md

 ## Configuration
 Set `INPUT_TZ` to the timezone of the dataset and `OUTPUT_TZ` to the timezone for results to be shown in.

+## TODO
+* Full localization in English and Japanese

 ## License
 MIT